-The University of Maryland School of Music Fall 2020 frequently asked questions.
+The University of Maryland School of Music Fall 2020 resources and frequently asked questions.

 Yes and no. We recognize that large ensembles are an important part of every music student’s education.
-We also know that large numbers of people in close proximity present health risks, therefore, all large ensembles will begin the semester online and remain online through September 25, at which point we will re-evaluate the health risks.
+We also know that large numbers of people in close proximity present health risks.
+Therefore, all large ensembles will begin the semester online and remain online through September 25, at which point we will re-evaluate the health risks.
 If the health situation allows, we will return to in-person ensembles on September 28, and these meetings will consist of small group instruction, following proper social distancing and safety protocols.
 Students must use their own personal folding stand in all lessons and rehearsals.
 The good news is that our faculty have been working diligently all summer to design valuable remote instruction, and they have created an exciting, multi-genre and multi-style experience for all students.
 Students may also choose to complete their ensemble work remotely if they are not comfortable returning to in-person instruction at that time.

-While practicing in your own residence is the safest option, we realize this may not be a possibility for everyone.
+While practicing in your own residence remains the safest option, we realize this may not be a possibility for everyone.
 For those unable to practice at home, practice rooms will be available to music majors and minors in the fall semester beginning on or before August 27, with additional spaces such as classrooms and rehearsal rooms added when available.
-Students who wish to access School of Music rooms as their primary practice space should contact Dr. Aaron Muller by August 10.
 All rooms will have cleaning supplies either inside the room or in adjacent areas for sanitizing high-touch surfaces as well as instructions on how to use these resources.
 Upholstered chairs have been removed and replaced with plastic chairs to aid in sanitization.
 Our practice rooms have an atmosphere refresh rate of nearly three times per hour and our HVAC systems are equipped with MERV-13 filters, which are recommended by the CDC for indoor air filtration systems.
 When using practice rooms, we recommend opening the window for increased air circulation.
 Students will need to bring their own personal folding stands with them to further eliminate high-touch surfaces.
 Students will be required to wear a mask at all times, and woodwind and brass players must use bell covers where applicable and masks or face shields as well.
 Brass players must travel with their own containers in which to deposit their condensation.
 Based on recommendations from the university and the CDC, there may be limits to the amount of time scheduled.
-Full details on the scheduling and use of practice rooms will be made available by August 14.
+Read the practice room plan for more details.

 All academic courses in music will be offered remotely during the fall semester.
 Our faculty have been hard at work all summer to create meaningful and engaging virtual courses.
 This includes all music theory, history, pedagogy, literature, diction and class piano courses.
 You can expect to hear from your professors soon about how these courses will be delivered online.